parvez-ahammed/parvez-ahammed/Diary/readme.md

 Been a lot busy for the last week paritcipated in contest , exhibition etc .
 Performed poorly in Carrnivals coding combat . due to misuse of map hopefully wont repeat it again.
 TOday started with top and gave a virtual couldnt solve a 1400 rating problem in cf will be trying it  the next day .
 Will be starting solving toph and lightoj .
 # WARNING !!!
 ALWAYS USE MAP.COUNT()

+# 5 August 2023

+Participated in div2 codeforces .
+Sovled tree and dfs related problem .
+Used compression to do dfs on a tree .
+Didnt learn anything new apart from these hoping to get pupil.